thegetty/artistryinbronze/content/large-scale-bronzes/2-vedder.md

 Five working steps are necessary for both life-sized statues and for extremely large-scale statues such as the Buddha and the *Bavaria*.

+{{< q-figure id="2.1" class="float-left" >}}

 The *first working step* is the construction and modeling of the master model.
 Colossal statues need a model with the same dimensions as the bronze statue to be cast.
 And the Colossus of Rhodes was no exception, as illustrated in the author’s schematic drawing (**fig. 2.1**).
 The master model provides certainty that the statics of the statue are well done and that after assembly the large sections will fit together.[^10]

-{{< q-figure id="2.1" >}}

 The *Bavaria* and the Buddha both had a master model, consisting of a wooden scaffold covered with materials to provide a surface for modeling in clay.
 A wood sheathing for this purpose is recorded in Munich.
 In Nara, the walling of the model still consists of wood, linen, and clay.
 In both cases, completion of the master model took several years of the decade or more it took to complete the statue.
 A Japanese text records 426 days just to model the clay for the Buddha.[^11] The master model of the Buddha remained inside the statue, forming its core.
 Of relevance here is the fact that it was built around a central mast of the same height as the statue.